dxdxdt/proone/doc/htbt.md

 These flags are diagnostic flags.
 They are designed to examine the health of instances.
-For example, a bug in the BNE worker may cause a malformed executable on the target host, rendering the binary archive appended to the executable useless. `WKR_*` flags are used to determine if the host is runnning low on memory.
+For example, a bug in the BNE worker may cause a malformed executable on the target host, rendering the binary archive appended to the executable useless. `WKR_*` flags are used to determine if the host is running low on memory.
 Other examples are ...

 * Without the Recon worker(WKR_RCN unset), the instance cannot infect other